Israel Short Term Study Abroad

 Current airfare is running about $1,800.
 At such rates, Historical and Geographical Settings would cost about $4,650; Jesus and His Times about $3,680; and the full five weeks around $6,470.

 Up to twelve $500 scholarships will be awarded, primarily on a first-come first-served basis, to students enrolled in the traditional undergraduate program on the main campus.
 (Degree completion, graduate and seminary students do not qualify for these scholarships.)

 As an option, one can add a 2 1/2 day trip at the end of the program to see the highlights of Jordan, including the famous "city in the rock" of Petra.
 This add-on costs an extra $900, and entails a return date that is two days later than the regular program.

-Up to 8 undergraduate academic units may be earned and/or the trip qualifies for focus series.
-Graduate credit is also available.
-Please see your advisor for more details and to make sure you can fit the credits into your program.
+Up to 10 undergraduate academic units may be earned and/or the trip qualifies for “Focus Series.”
+Graduates can earn up to 6 credits.
+Please see your advisor for more details and to make sure you can fit the credits into your program of study.

 December 1, 2013, with a deposit of $300.
 Space is limited and will be offered on a first come, first served basis.
 Your $300 registration fee (to be applied toward the balance due) will guarantee your spot.
 Register now!

 Payment is due in three increments: December 1, February 1 and March 1.
 View the payment timeline.

 For more information, contact Brian Schultz to get your name on a list of possible participants and receive a tentative itinerary, regular updates, reminders and an application form.

 - Email: email@example.com